spdk/spdk/test/common/config/README.md

 ## VM Specs

-When creating the user during the fedora installation, it is best to use the name sys_sgsw.
+When creating the user during the fedora installation, it is best to use the name sys_sgci.
 Efforts are being made to remove all references to this user, or files specific to this user from the codebase, but there are still some trailing references to it.